Gurabesi

 Gurabesi was a legendary Papuan leader from Biak in West New Guinea, present-day Indonesia, who had a large role in tying part of the Papuans to the Islamic Sultanate of Tidore.
 He is commonly believed to have flourished in the 15th or early 16th century, although other sources point at a later date.
 His story symbolizes the beginnings of communication between the Malayo-Islamic and Papuan cultures.

 War leader from Biak

-Gurabesi is a Tidorese name meaning 'iron spark'; according to local tradition his Biak name was Sekfamneri.
+Gurabesi is a Tidorese name meaning 'iron spark' from the word gura (spark) and besi (iron); Although other explanations of his name include 'teacher of iron' from the word guru (teacher) and besi (iron), or 'we go to them' from the Biak words ku (we), ra (go), be (to), and si (they).
+He was identified in local Biak tradition with the legendary hero Sekfamneri.
 Legend says that he was a prominent fighter, mambri, who had an outstanding role in the fighting between the Biak and the Sawai, who inhabited south-eastern Halmahera and tried to establish themselves in the islands later known as Raja Ampat.
 Through his cunning strategems he helped the Biak warriors to repeated victory.
 A Sawai fortification in Patani was overcome through poisoning the watchdogs at night and thus enabling a surprise attack.
 The center of his activities as a sea raider was Wawiai in Waigeo, one of the Raja Ampat Islands.
 During his travels overseas he came to hear about the four kingdoms of Maluku, Kororo (Tidore), Karnaki (Ternate), Jailolo, and Bacan, and decided to make contact with these rulers.